marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 the report need to be willing to learn and improve together for that relationship to work and those questions to be answered.
-It's not just about the report's growth but also the manager's willingness to evolve in response to their team's needs
+It's not just about the report's growth but also the manager's willingness to evolve in response to their team's needs.

-In the best manager-managed relationships I've had **both** people were learning together what they needed from and what they could provide to each other.
-I didn't understand for a very long time that this dynamic was what nurtured the environment for a great relationship.
+In the best manager-managed relationships I've had **both** people were learning together what they needed from each other and what they could provide.

 To use an analogy from pedagogy theory: